This page describes how the following websites

 Details for specific services

 The required data is provided freely by the party concerned: some data (Name, Surname, E-mail) is essential; other data is optional.
-Consent to processing is required for purposes connected to donation (accounting records, etc.), which also includes, if selected, receiving the blog newsletter (see the specific paragraph) for promotional communications, from which it is possible subsequently to unsubscribe.
+Consent to processing is required for purposes connected to donation (accounting records, etc.), which also includes receiving the newsletter (see the specific paragraph) for promotional communications, from which it is possible subsequently to unsubscribe; plus, where applicable, communications regarding member events and offers.
 Consent is required to publish the interested party’s details on the official list of donors.
 The payment system provides for the disclosure of some data to the bank providing the service.

 Personal data processing, understood as the collection, recording, organisation, storage, processing, modification, deletion and destruction or the combination of two or more of these operations, takes place using manual, computerised and online tools, as well as in an automated manner, using methods strictly related to the stated purposes and, in any case, in such a way as to ensure security and confidentiality and for the time strictly necessary to achieve the purposes for which it has been collected.